 Until recently, there were no phone plans from the mainstream Aussie carriers that could justifiably label themselves as ‘for kids’.
 However, in late 2016, low-cost provider OVO Mobile launched a new prepaid offer that genuinely fits the bill.

 OVO Mobile can fairly call this a phone plan for kids, but genuine plans for young people are in very short supply.
-Some mobile carries, such as Boost Mobile, target teenagers with bonus weekend data, but chances are you’re looking for a plan that you, the parent, can control.
+Some mobile carriers, such as Boost Mobile, target teenagers with bonus data and other short term perks, but chances are you’re looking for a plan that you, the parent, can control.
 Not only will you want to make sure your child has an appropriate plan for their age and usage habits, but you’ll also be the one paying for it – so you’ll want great value, too.
 Here are some top tips on what to look for from a child’s phone plan.

 The first and one of the most important decisions to make in regards to your child’s phone plan is whether you want to go prepaid or postpaid, with both bringing their fair share of pros and cons:

 The best thing about prepaid phone plans is that child can only spend the set amount of call, text and data inclusions that come with their plan.

 - There is no bill shock with prepaid; once your credit is up, that’s it, unless you manually recharge.

 This can be a great way to help kids understand budgeting.
 Another positive is that, if you’re short on money one month, or your child has been naughty and you want to find a way to punish them, you can simply not recharge their plan.
 With postpaid plans, you would have to cancel the contract entirely, which is a bit of a hassle.